 NFL Close Calls – Week 4

 Glancing at the scoreboard won’t tell you the whole story in most games.
-Here are some of the games that went down to the wire relative to the spread or total in the fourth quarter last week in Week 4 of the NFL regular season.
+Here are some of the games that went down to the wire relative to the spread in the fourth quarter last week in Week 4 of the NFL regular season.